giomasce/mmpp/README.md

 or a container, or to use an external repository; Ubuntu users can benefit from [this PPA](https://launchpad.net/~jonathonf/+archive/ubuntu/gcc-7.3).

+The dependency on `binutils-dev`, which was not mentioned above, is required only under Linux to create beautiful stack traces when there is some problem.

 Then you create a new direcory for the build and run `qmake` and then `make` there: